gokhanarkan/minimal-second-brain/README.md

 Pick one and delete the rest.
 Less clutter, same functionality.

+## Why This Approach

+**Why Obsidian?** Plain markdown files in folders.
+No vendor lock-in.
+If Obsidian disappears, open the same files in VS Code or any text editor. iCloud syncs to your phone.
+Git tracks changes.
+AI assistants can read and edit plain text directly.

+**Why not Claude Projects?** Your knowledge isn't static.
+You update notes, revise goals, add meeting summaries.
+Claude Projects are snapshots.
+This system is a flowing river with version history and offline access.

+**Why AI-native?** As of 2025, AI assistants are better at finding, reading, and summarising your notes than you are.
+Let them handle retrieval and synthesis while you focus on capture and organisation.

 ## Philosophy

 1. **Capture without friction** - No templates, no decisions